NVIDIA/warp/README.md

 ## Building

-For developers wanting to build the library themselves the following are required:
+For developers wanting to build the library themselves the following tools are required:

 * Microsoft Visual Studio 2017 upwards (Windows)
 * GCC 4.0 upwards (Linux)